simping4jesus/lph/lph.md

 A nobler woman would feel pity for this poor man.
 With a dick that big he must still be a virgin.
 But I could only feel disgust.
 Where were his parents, his school dietitian, his peers?
 How could they let him get like that?
 Did he eat them?

 And his muscles were enormous.
 They flexed and stretched the fabric of his clothes every time he moved.
 It's rare and shameful for someone to have muscles like that.
-How could you eat so much food to sustain your daily activities and the exercise it takes to grow and maintain them.
+How could you eat so much food that you could waste calories on building and sustaining your muscles.
 There are starving kids around the world and he's wasting his calories on exercise?

 I hated him.
 He looked like a brute.
 Like a savage gorilla.
 But I noticed a brand new feeling.
 Something I had never in my life felt before.
 There was an aching feeling in my private parts, and they seemed to be getting moist.
 I clamped my legs closed and rubbed them together to get rid of it.
 It felt good, but it didn't help.
-I wondered momentarily if I should see a doctor.
+I wondered if I should see a doctor.
 Maybe if it doesn't resolve by the end of the day.

 "Are you Jennifer?" he asked in a rich, baritone voice.
 He stood up out of his chair, towering over me.
 "I'm Sean," he said, extending a massive hand.
 I was almost too awestruck to move, but I forced myself to shake his hand.
 His hand closed around mine, covering it completely.
 The aching feeling intensified and I felt some fluid escape my vagina.
 Was I allergic to him?